GlebBatykov/minerva/README.md

 You can create your own middlewares.

 Each middleware inherits from the `Middleware` class.
 When creating a derivative of the `Middleware` class, you need to implement the `handle` method in the derived class.
-In this method, an instance of the `Middleware Context` class is available to you, with its help you can access endpoints, the server context, as well as an incoming request.
+In this method, an instance of the `MiddlewareContext` class is available to you, with its help you can access endpoints, the server context, as well as an incoming request.
 Each middleware must either process the request independently, returning some result, or delegate this responsibility to the next middleware.

 Example of creating your own middleware: